MeAkash77/Moodify-Emotion-Music-App/README.md

 # **Moodify - Emotion-Based Music Recommendation App**

 With the rise of personalized music streaming services, there is a growing need for systems that can recommend music based on users' emotional states.
-Realizing this need, **Moodify** is being developed by [Son Nguyen](https://github.com/hoangsonww) in 2024 to provide personalized music recommendations based on users' detected emotions.
+Realizing this need, **Moodify** is being developed by [Akash](https://github.com/MeAkash77) in 2024 to provide personalized music recommendations based on users' detected emotions.

 The **Moodify** project is an integrated emotion-based music recommendation system that combines frontend, backend, AI/ML models, and data analytics to provide personalized music recommendations based on user emotions.
 The application analyzes text, speech, or facial expressions and suggests music that aligns with the detected emotions.